-Monster Cookies are a classic American cookie.
+This Easy Monster Cookies recipe is an American classic.
 If you’ve never heard of them, they’re an oatmeal-peanut butter cookie on steroids, with chocolate chips, and chocolate coated in candy, like Smarties or M&M’s.
 I have never liked M&M’s, not sure if its the taste of the chocolate, but have always preferred Smarties.

-I’ve got great memories of eating these cookies as a teenager.
-This Monster Cookies recipe belongs to my sister Alla.
+I've got great memories of eating these cookies as a teenager.
+This Easy Monster Cookies recipe belongs to my sister Alla.
 She would bake giant Monster Cookies, hence the name, and pop them into the freezer to eat when needed.
-I’d grab a few into my backpack when I went skiing at our local ski hill, as they boosted my energy and I felt full, until I skied to the cafeteria at the bottom of the ski hill!
+I'd grab a few into my backpack when I went skiing at our local ski hill, as they boosted my energy and I felt full, until I skied to the cafeteria at the bottom of the ski hill!
 My other sister always made her Spice Cookies, so we always had lots of cookies around.